traumverloren/haute-codeture/haute-codeture.md

 * Web app for user input
 * LEDs + hardware in clothing
-* Socket.IO: send messages from app to clothing
+* Send messages from app to clothing: <br/>Socket.IO

-^ Of course, I'll use SocketIO again

-^ Used it in my Raspberry Pi art project
+^ Communication between the app and clothing is handled through socketio

+^ One of my favorite libraries as a dev

-^ Already knew that it works
+^ Event-based messaging library that works in all browsers/devices

+^ integrate socketio client libraries into app and clothing

+^ create a socketio server to relay the msgs

 ^ Easy setup: node.js server & client libraries